dynamsoft-docs/barcode-reader-docs/programming/features/preprocess-images.md

 permalink: /programming/features/preprocess-images.html
 ---

-# How to preprocess images based on different scenarios
+# How to Preprocess Images based on Different Scenarios

 The default configuration of Dynamsoft Barcode Reader (DBR) can handle most common scenarios.
-However, there are still some specific scenarios where the default configuration of `DBR` cannot locate the code area for decoding.
-For these specific scenarios, `DBR` has built-in [`ImagePreprocessingModes`]({{ site.parameters_reference }}image-preprocessing-modes.html#imagepreprocessingmodes) to configure the image preprocessing algorithm.
+However, there are still some specific scenarios where the default configuration of DBR cannot locate the code area for decoding.
+For these specific scenarios, DBR has built-in [`ImagePreprocessingModes`]({{ site.parameters_reference }}image-preprocessing-modes.html#imagepreprocessingmodes) to configure the image preprocessing algorithm.
 For different scenarios, a specific pre-processing algorithm can effectively improve the success rate when detecting areas of interest.
 This article will detail how to choose the appropriate pre-processing mode according to the scenario.

 ## Image preprocessing mode

-`DBR` provides multiple image preprocessing modes to deal with different situations.
+DBR provides multiple image preprocessing modes to deal with different situations.
 After configuring the preprocessing modes, we can judge the effectiveness and make adjustments by looking at the intermediate result `IRT_PREPROCESSED_IMAGE`, which is the pre-processed grayscale image, and `IRT_BINARIZED_IMAGE`, which is the binarized image.
 Below we will introduce the scenarios where one of the four modes `IPM_GRAY_EQUALIZE`, `IPM_GRAY_SMOOTH`, `IPM_SHARPEN_SMOOTH` and `IPM_MORPHOLOGY` helps.

 - `IPM_GRAY_EQUALIZE`